MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 ## Reversing a WIP Posting

  Tricia determines that the job tasks that were excluded from the calculation of WIP should have been calculated in WIP.
-She can reverse the incorrect postings without having to post new WIP postings.
+Tricia can reverse the incorrect postings without having to post new WIP postings.

 ### To reverse a WIP posting